triton-inference-server/server/docs/user_guide/model_management.md

 and cause the model to fully reload when only an update is expected.

-* If a sequence model is *reloaded* with in-flight sequence(s) (i.e. changes to the model file), Triton does not guarentee any remaining request(s) from the in-flight sequence(s) will be routed to the same model instance for processing.
+* If a sequence model is *reloaded* with in-flight sequence(s) (i.e. changes to the model file), Triton does not guarantee any remaining request(s) from the in-flight sequence(s) will be routed to the same model instance for processing.
 It is currently the responsibility of the user to ensure any in-flight sequence(s) are completed before reloading a sequence model.